marek-kultys/marekkultys.github.io/_posts/21-01-2015-communicating-across-the-cosmos-part-3.md

 published: true
 ---

 This is the last post from my series about communicating with extraterrestrial intelligence.
-In this post I discuss my [master's thesis](https://www.researchgate.net/publication/277892123_Lingua_Extraterrestris), which I presented at the [Communicating Across the Cosmos](https://communicating.seti.org/) workshop organised by the SETI Institute.
+In this post, I discuss my [master's thesis](https://www.researchgate.net/publication/277892123_Lingua_Extraterrestris), which I presented at the [Communicating Across the Cosmos](https://communicating.seti.org/) workshop organised by the SETI Institute.

 ![A-cultural Codes](/img/posts/21-01-2015/a-cultural-codes.png)